Slot Die Coating: Theory, Design, & Applications

 The final method of controlling the pressure drop is to vary the channel thickness, as this term is cubic even small changes to this value will have a dramatic effect on the pressure difference.

-The flow of solution in these channels is given in part by the Pouiselle equation (Equation 1), where the channel thickness is given by the gap height between the slot-die lip and the substrate and the channel length is given by the length of the slot-die lips.
+The flow of solution in these channels is given in part by the Pouiselle equation (as seen above), where the channel thickness is given by the gap height between the slot die lip and the substrate and the channel length is given by the length of the slot die lips.

 Due to the Couette flow, the overall profile of solution flow between the upstream and downstream lips will vary as it will be a summation of the flow due to the pressure gradient (Pouiselle flow) and the shear force (Couette flow).

-Figure 8 shows the superposition of the two flows for the upstream and downstream lips.
-It is the balance between these two flow dynamics that ultimately determine the positions of the upstream and downstream mensici, and the coating quality in slot-die coating.
+The figure below shows the superposition of the two flows for the upstream and downstream lips.
+It is the balance between these two flow dynamics that ultimately determine the positions of the upstream and downstream menisci, and the coating quality in slot die coating.

 Upstream and Downstream Menisci